ga-curriculum/flexbox/setup/README.md

 ![Hero image](../assets/tktkhero-main-subhead.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create HTML and CSS files with starter code for this module's lecture.

 Open your Terminal application and navigate to your `~/code/ga/lectures` directory: